chingdaotze/actuarial-model/docs/source/tutorial_pt3.rst

       :class:`~src.system.data_sources.namespace.DataSourceNamespace`, except child objects are created on-the-fly **while** the model is running (during runtime), and are not known ahead of time.

-   To add one of these objects, we declare it as an attribute in :class:`~src.data_sources.annuity.AnnuityDataSources`.
-For example, including this code in the :meth:`constructor <src.data_sources.annuity.AnnuityDataSources.__init__>` adds a :class:`~src.data_sources.annuity.model_points.ModelPoints` object to our :class:`~src.data_sources.annuity.AnnuityDataSources` object:
+   To add one of these objects to our :class:`~src.data_sources.annuity.AnnuityDataSources` object, we declare it as an attribute.
+For example, including this code in the :meth:`constructor <src.data_sources.annuity.AnnuityDataSources.__init__>` adds a :class:`~src.data_sources.annuity.model_points.ModelPoints` object named ``model_points`` to our :class:`~src.data_sources.annuity.AnnuityDataSources` object:

    .. code-block:: python